“Food is so expensive in San Diego- I spent over $30 just on breakfast!”

 - Alcohol, soda, sides, desserts, appetizers, fancy add-ons, etc aren’t included- you’re broke!

 - Tax/tip are not included.
 It’s the American way!

 - This isn’t targeted towards people with dietary restrictions (but if you’re interested in this, let me know in the comments).

 - This is not a comprehensive list of all the cheap restaurants in San Diego.
 These are (1) examples of types of places that are cheap and (2) proof that a couple do exist.

 Breakfast: Breakfast burritos at Cheap Taco Stands: <$6

 Fast Mexican food places are everywhere in San Diego.
 For a cheap, tasty, and filing breakfast, you need a breakfast burrito from one of these places.
 To be perfectly honest, if you’re me this will last you all day because they are massive.

 Where to get them?
 Well, good ones are everywhere.
 There are too many good ones.
+Oh my god I sound like Trump.
 Here are a couple of my personal favorite cheapest (under $6) ones: